johnpuddephatt/zerowaste/src/tips/glass-what-can-you-recyle.md

 * Put your glass in any of the glass banks.
 There is no need to colour sort it - that will be done at the recycling plant.
 * Take your boxes/bags back home with you to reuse next time.

-## THANK YOU FOR RECYCLING YOUR GLASS!
+# Thank you for recycling your glass!

 You're helping to save energy, reduce landfill/incineration and support the local economy.

-To find out more about glass recycling in Leeds visit our [Zero Waste Leeds glass recycling hub.  ](https://www.zerowasteleeds.org.uk/projects/leeds-glass-recycling/)
+To find out more about glass recycling in Leeds visit our [Zero Waste Leeds glass recycling page.  ](https://www.zerowasteleeds.org.uk/projects/leeds-glass-recycling/)